Farama-Foundation/PettingZoo/README.md

 PettingZoo is a Python library for conducting research in multi-agent reinforcement learning, akin to a multi-agent version of [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).

-Our website, with comprehensive documentation, is [pettingzoo.farama.org](https://pettingzoo.farama.org)

-PettingZoo also has a discord server for development purposes that you can join here: [https://discord.gg/jfERDCSw](https://discord.gg/nhvKkYa6qX)
+The documentation website is at [pettingzoo.farama.org](https://pettingzoo.farama.org) and we have a public discord server (which we also use to coordinate development work) that you can join here: [https://discord.gg/jfERDCSw](https://discord.gg/nhvKkYa6qX)

 ## Environments and Installation